jdkloe/pybufr-ecmwf/README.md

 For more information on this module please consult the documentation at:
 ... [to be written]

+Some details on how to start testing with the optional ecCodes interface can be found here ... [to be written]

 The World Meteorological Organization (WMO) has a set of webpages describing the meteorological codes: http://www.wmo.int/pages/prog/www/WMOCodes.html